ngupta23/ML-Stanford-Coursera/README.md

 5. K-means Clustering

 Concepts applied include
-1. Vectorize the code whenever possible
+1. Vectorize the code whenever possible - especially in ex7 (image compression and clustering).
+The difference in execution between non vectorized and vectorized was immense.
+Totally worth the time to implement the vectorized code!
 2. Feature Scaling - When to use
 3. Regularization - Application, Finding the optimim value
 4. Cost Function and Gradient calculations